Air-Sea War – Battle: Battle

-Battle is also a two-player game, in which each player controls a tank around walls and mines, with the aim being to fire the most shots on your opponent's tank in three minutes while using a supply of 20 rounds.
+Battle is also a two-player game, where each player controls a tank around walls and mines, with the aim being to fire the most shots on opponent's tank in three minutes while using a supply of 20 rounds.
 A point is deducted for hitting a mine, but scores never drop below zero.
 Multiple modes could be chosen with differing layouts of walls, the option of having mines or not and the option of being able to guide projectiles or not.
+The game is inspired by Atari's Combat.